pauladmxd/TFM_scRNAseq_AtopicDermatitis/README.md

 - Pseudo-bulk differential expression improved robustness and biological relevance of results.
 - Joint batch correction and detailed cell-type reannotation enabled detection of conserved disease signatures across AD datasets.
 - Meaningful insights were derived even from modest, heterogeneous public data.
+- Limited overlap between pseudobulk approaches due to methodologic differences when pathway enrichment analysis are performed.
 - Limitations in pathway databases and clinical metadata were acknowledged, but did not prevent identification of core biological signals.
+- GSVA is a robust alternative method to GSEA for functional enrichment, with limited overlap in the results.
 - The study underscores the power of data reuse for generating new hypotheses without additional data collection.

 ##Contact